starknet-edu/starknet-accounts/README.md

 ### [Abstraction](./contracts/abstraction)

-Since StarkNet accounts are simply accounts we can implement any signing mechanism we wish.
+As StarkNet accounts are simply contracts we can implement any signing mechanism we want.
 Companies like [Web3Auth](https://medium.com/toruslabs/sign-in-with-starkware-711d48f2dbbd) are using this to create `Sign-In` architectures using your StarkNet account.
+[JWT](https://github.com/BoBowchan/cairo-jsonwebtoken) token schems are being implemented.

-Discussions on novel account architecutres are popping up more and [more](https://vitalik.ca/general/2022/01/26/soulbound.html), and it looks to be an increasingly important tool the developer toolkit.
+Discussions on novel account architecutres are popping up more and [more](https://vitalik.ca/general/2022/01/26/soulbound.html) and it looks to be an increasingly important tool in the developer toolkit.

-For an example of a unique account architecture we will build a contract that implements it's signatures scheme with the secp256k1 curve and sha256 instead of our native StarkNet curve:
+For an example of a unique account architecture we will build a contract that implements it's signatures scheme with the `secp256k1` curve and `sha256` instead of our native StarkNet curve:

 ```bash
 cd contracts/abstraction